 By the sea

-There are is one reputable ferry operator: 2go Travel.
-It operates from Pier 4 and leaves Manila on Tuesdays and Fridays at 1:30 p.m. and reaches Puerto next day at 9:00 p.m.
+2go Travel is the only reputable ferry service.
+It departs from Pier 4 in Manila on Tuesdays and Fridays at 1:30 p.m. and reaches Puerto next day at 9:00 p.m.
 You can book and buy tickets on-line.
-Ferry could be the cheapest option as you sail the Ocean for as little as USD 20 but if you are not on a tight budget consider taking a flight as the sea route is lengthy and not particularly attractive.
-Additionally, with the three airlines competing, you can also fly for USD 20.
+It can be as little as USD 20 to sail the Ocean but if you are not on a tight budget consider taking a flight as the sea trip is lengthy and not particularly attractive.

 There are up to ten flights a day to Puerto Princesa (PPS) from Manila alone and up to ten more from Iloilo and Cebu.
 The Puerto Princesa airport accommodates domestic flights operated by: Air Asia, Cebu Pacific and Philippine Airlines.
 None of these companies is fully reliable.
 Cancellations and delays are a commonplace.
 In general Cebu Pacific tends to be the cheapest option but also the least reliable.
 In June 2016 CEO of Cebu Pacific was spotted flying Philippine Airlines.
 He explained that a Cebu Pacific service tended to be late on the route he flew (sic!).

 Buy tickets well in advance and look for promotions.
 You may try azair.com which offers such options as “anywhere” “major airports in Europe” and is very flexible.
-Take the following into consideration when you book your flights (based on personal experience of missed, cancelled and delayed flights)
+Take the following into consideration when you book your flights:

 Check which terminals you land at and take off from.